Modern European Languages and History with Year Abroad

 In Year 2 you will continue your language, culture and history studies, building on your skills and allowing you to begin to specialise in areas that interest you.
 Second-year History modules tend to focus more on particular periods and events, or historical debates and phenomena.

-You will have the opportunity to spend Year 3 abroad, either as an English assistant in a school or university, as a student or on a work placement.
+You will have the opportunity to spend Year 3 abroad, either as an English assistant in a school, a student at university, or on a work placement.
 This is a time of enormous linguistic and personal development, when you should gain fluency in your language and enjoy a unique opportunity to make new friends, appreciate other cultures and learn to work and study in new ways.
 You can also apply to add a placement year to your degree, increasing the course from four years to five.

 In Year 4 you will develop your advanced language skills, and you may be able to take a specialist language module such as translation or interpreting.
 You will also continue your culture and history studies, with final-year History modules encouraging you to think about how historical knowledge is produced.